thachp/om-network/README.md

 Reward calculations is based on 50% Proof of Stake and 50% Proof of Activities.

 Participants get more reward if they have more tokens in the wallet and for being active members of the network.

+## Donation ##
+OM.NETWORK is being developed by a small team of blockchain developers.